Analyzing Robotics, Automation and the Factory of the Future

 At Universal Robots, a leading robot manufacturing company, the production of industrial robots is executed by industrial robots under the supervision of a specific number of employees per shift.
 Recently, the use of robots in the company has outnumbered the number of human employees.
 Since the introduction of robotic operations, many companies have been slowly eliminating human labor in different factories.

 In some of the production concepts especially where material flows and manufacturing tasks are fully executed automatically, robots are increasingly becoming a common aspect of advanced manufacturing.
 Somehow, the current automation wave will be compelled by circumstances similar to those that introduced automation and robotics in the workplace in the beginning.

-These are, to enhance accuracy, cut down on variability, and improve quality, and to take over redundant, dangerous, and dirty tasks from human employees, as well as reduce manufacturing expenses by substituting expensive humans with machines which are cheaper.
+These are, to enhance accuracy, cut down on variability, and improve quality, and take over redundant, dangerous, and dirty tasks from human employees, as well as reduce manufacturing expenses by substituting expensive humans with machines that are cheaper.

 The most evolved automation systems today come with extra capabilities as illustrated below.
 These facilitate their use in environments that are currently non-suitable for automation.
 Additionally, they facilitate the acquisition of new value sources in manufacturing.

 The increase in robot production has seen a drop in their prices.
 According to a robots.com report, ordinary robot prices dropped by approximately more than a half in actual terms as well as in relation to labor expenses.
 Demand for evolving economies is encouraging robot production costs further down.
 In the future, robots are expected to be cheaper in the near future.

 · Handy Talent